anandundavia/manage-users/README.md

     // find(query)
     // And user with that email will be returned

-    // The promise must resolve to user object
+    // The promise must resolve to user object if found or resolve to any falsy value otherwise (`null` for example).
 });